 Click HERE for information on how different types of bread and moisture content can affect toasting performance.

 Steam escaping from oven door/door gap:

 - When baking foods with a high moisture content steam may be seen escaping around the top of the oven door during use.

-If your countertop oven will not turn on, please contact us.
+If your countertop oven will not turn on at all, or if it does turn on, but does not heat, please contact us.